 On Tuesday, 30 food organisations representing the organic sector followed suit with a letter to Michael Gove and chief UK negotiator David Frost, warning of detrimental impacts to exports if a mutual agreement is not reached by the end of the year.

 The clock is ticking with a plethora of issues plaguing the minds of exporters.
 Here are five of the key ones.

 Export health certificates

-From 1 January, all exports of animal and plant origin (meat, fish, dairy, fruit) will require an export health certificate to enter the EU.
+From 1 January, all exports of animal origin (meat, fish, dairy) will require an export health certificate to enter the EU.
 For years, this has only been required for exports to ‘third countries’ beyond Europe, and that is all the infrastructure is designed to support.